AshleyPikachu/Super-Bit-Shader/README.md

 * **Regular**: SBS applied to the handheld with no modifications to the output.
 * **Mixed-Frames**: SBS + Mixed-Frames.
 It used to prevent flicker and is the recommended as the default.
 * **Pixel-AA**: Anti-Aliasising option for non integerscale displays.
 * **Color Handheld Presets**: "1.
 Game Boy Color", "1.
 Neo Geo Pocket Color" and "1.
-Wonderswan Color (Crystal)" should be assigned as a "Core Override" for color system games.
+Wonderswan Color (Crystal)" should be assigned as a "Core Override" for color system like the Wonderswan Color.

 -----------------------------------------------------------------------------------------------------------------------
 🐍Red-Viper (3DS Required)